-PLSCI 32 Plant Protection Materials 3 units
+PLSCI 32 Plant Protection Materials 3 units 54 lecture hours 3 3 3

 Introduction of the history, laws and regulations, safe and responsible use, toxicology, risks, benefits, and sustainability in the use of horticultural and agricultural chemicals including pesticides, fertilizers, plant growth regulators, defoliants, and antimicrobials.
 Applied examples will be used to integrate information into agrichemical management programs.
 Course is used to prepare students with preparatory studies for Department of Pesticide Regulations PCA Exam -(Category: Pest Management).
 (L,M)